kitchej/TCPLib/README.md

 ---

-**NOTE: This library should not be considered a secure way to transmit data.
-Data is transmitted as-is, so any senstive data should be secured before being sent over public networks.
-Use at your own risk!**
+**NOTE: This library was made for educational purposes and should not be considered a secure way to transmit data.
+Data is transmitted as-is, so any sensitive data should be secured before being sent over public networks.**

 TCPLib is a library for setting up a simple TCP clinet and server.
 All data is sent as bytes, therefore data must be converted to a ```bytes()``` or ```bytearray()``` object before sending.
+All data is received is returned as a ```bytearray()```.

 The server is equipped to handle multiple client connections and provides an interface for managing those connections.
 Messages sent to the server are placed in a queue which can be accessed with the class interface.